sunlabuiuc/PyHealth/docs/index.md

 - [Advanced Tutorial 4: Load your own processed data into pyhealth and try out our ML models](https://colab.research.google.com/drive/1ZRnKch2EyJLrI3G5AvDXVpeE2wwgBWfw?usp=sharing) [[Video]](https://www.youtube.com/watch?v=xw2hGLEQ4Y0&list=PLR3CNIF8DDHJUl8RLhyOVpX_kT4bxulEV&index=13)

-## 7. KDD Tutorial Schedule
+## 6. KDD Tutorial Schedule
+We will release the slides and colab notebooks on [Google Drive](https://drive.google.com/drive/folders/10SRErhMgmwIvBwafp_YmaZEziOhYTaYk?usp=sharing) before the tutorial.
-### 7.1 Introduction to PyHealth (20 minutes)
+### 6.1 Introduction to PyHealth (20 min)
 We will use slides to present this part.
-- background and motivation of pyhealth
+- Background and motivations.
-- overview of modules and current status
+- Key features of PyHealth.
-- useful pyhealth resources (documentation, unit tests, colab notebooks, YouTube videos)
+- Quickstart examples.

-### 7.2 PyHealth for EHR modeling (40 minutes)
+### 6.2 PyHealth for EHR (40 min)
 We will use slides as well as colab notebooks to present.
-- five-stage pipeline architecture (dataset loading, task processing, model initialization, training, and evaluation)
+- Introduce the five-stage pipeline
-- supported EHR datasets (MIMIC-III, MIMIC-IV, eICU, OMOP) and their stored structures in pyhealth
+- (Stage 1) Load EHR datasets, such as MIMIC-III, MIMIC-IV, eICU, OMOP-CDM
-- how the healthcare task functions are defined
-- how to initialize the healthcare AI model
-- how to train then model (list the models that we can used for this data modality)
-- how to conduct evaluate
+- (Stage 2) Define healthcare tasks, such as drug recommendation, length of stay prediction.
+- (Stage 3) Initialize healthcare AI models, such as RETAIN, GAMENet, MICRON, and SafeDrug.
+- (Stage 4) Train the model.
+- (Stage 5) Evaluate the model.

+It is worth noting that the same five-stage pipeline applies to other data modalities as well.
+Therefore, we will focus on introducing the datasets, tasks, and models in the subsequent sections.

-### 7.3 PyHealth for medical code mapping (10 minutes)
+### 6.3 PyHealth for physiological signals (20 min)
 We will use slides as well as colab notebooks to present.
-- We currently support common diagnosis standards (e.g., xxx), procedure standards (e.g., xxx), drug standards (e.g., xxx).
-- demo on medical code look up within one standard
-- demo on medical code mapping across two standards
+- Overview of biosignal datasets supported by PyHealth, such as ISRUC, Sleep-EDF, and SHHS.
+- Introduce existing biosignal models in PyHealth.
+- Demonstrate the sleep staging task on the Sleep-EDF dataset using SparcNet.

-### 7.4 PyHealth for physiological signals (20 minutes)
+### 6.4 PyHealth for medical imaging (15 min)
 We will use slides as well as colab notebooks to present.
-- introduce the physiological signal datasets that we support (e.g, ISRUC, Sleep-EDF, SHHS)
-- list the models that we can used for this data modality
-- demo: use sparcnet for sleep staging task on Sleep-EDF.
+- Overview of medical image datasets supported by PyHealth, such as CheXpert, RSNA, COVID, and MIMIC-CXR.
+- Overview of tasks supported by PyHealth, such as x-ray representation learning, chest disease classification, medical report generation.
+- Introduce existing models in PyHealth.
+- Demonstrate the chest disease classification on the COVID dataset using ResNet.

-### 7.5 PyHealth for medical imaging (15 minutes)
+### 6.5 PyHealth for biomedical text mining (15 min)
 We will use slides as well as colab notebooks to present.
-- introduce the medical image datasets that we support (e.g, xxx)
-- list the models that we can used for this data modality
-- demo: use xxx for xxx task on xxx.

-### 7.6 PyHealth for biomedical text mining (15 minutes)
+- Overview of medical text datasets supported by PyHealth, such as MIMIC-III clinical notes, MIMIC-CXR, and IU-XRay.
+- Overview of tasks supported by PyHealth, such as clinical notes classification and medical report generation.
+- Introduce existing models in PyHealth.
+- Demonstrate on radiology reports generation from x-ray images.

+### 6.6 PyHealth pre-trained embedding (30 min)
 We will use slides as well as colab notebooks to present.
-- introduce the biomedical text datasets that we support (e.g, xxx)
-- list the models that we can used for this data modality
-- demo: use xxx for xxx task on xxx.
+- Overview of the medical knowledge base, including the supported medical coding systems, code mappings, and
+- Medical concept lookup.
+- Medical code mapping.
+- Pre-trained medical concepte embeddings.
+- Demo: Leveraing the UMLS knowledge graph embedding to improve drug recommendation task on the MIMIC-III dataset.

-### 7.7 PyHealth pre-trained embedding (30 minutes)
+### 6.7 PyHealth uncertainty quantification and model calibration (30 min)
 We will use slides as well as colab notebooks to present.
-- introduce that our package supports biomedical concept embedding (KG embedding)
-- what embeddings we have supported (from what resources)
-- demo: use the UMLS KG embedding to improve drug recommendation task on MIMIC-III

-### 7.8 PyHealth uncertainty quantification (30 minutes)
-We will use slides as well as colab notebooks to present.
-- briefly introduce prediction sets and prediction interval
+- Introduction of basic concepts and common post-hoc tasks in uncertainty quantification, such as model calibration,  prediction set construction and prediction interval construction.
-- list the models that we can use for this module
+- How to perform such tasks on arbitrary PyHealth models, after the training is done (which is why this is post-hoc).
-- demo: use xxx for xxx task on xxx. (show some plots to let user understand the concepts)
+- (Demo 1) We will use Temperature Scaling, Historgram Binning, and Kernel-based Calibration to calibrate a trained SPaRCNet, used for sleep staging task on the ISRUC dataset. (show some plots to let user understand the concepts)
+- (Demo 2) We will use conformal prediction (LABEL) to construct prediction set with guarantee on the mis-coverage risk, again on a trained SPaRCNet on sleep staing task with the ISRUC dataset.

+### 6.8 Conclusion (10 min)
+- A brief summary of the benefits of using PyHealth.
+- Future development plans for PyHealth.
+- A call for contributions from the community.
+- Useful resources for PyHealth users.
-## 8. PyHealth Tutors
+## 7. PyHealth Tutors

 {% include team.html id="Authors" %}